-A text file that contains the commands (default filename extension xc1).
+A text file that contains the command line options (default filename extension xc1).

-This option can be placed both before and after the --backend option on the command line.
+This option can be placed either before or after the --backend option on the command line.

-Description Use this option to make cspybat read command line options from the named file.
+Description Use this option to make capybat read command line options from the specified file.